TomasHubelbauer/spotify-slack-status/README.md

 It will update the status every minute and will set its expiration to five minutes.

 ## To-Do

-### Test what happens when Spotify is not running or ceases to run during

-Easy to test but I am lazy right now so storing for later.

 ### Add a Bash trap to react to Enter key press to force-reload while waiting